Poppers

 We can see the appeal – enhanced sexual feelings combined with a raging insatiable boner – but please don’t mix the two.
 It can make your blood pressure drop dangerously low, resulting in dizziness, fainting, heart problems and potentially a coma and/or death.

-Mixing them with alcohol isn’t a good idea as it reduces the amount of oxygen getting to your vital organs.
+While we’re on the subject of taking poppers with other substances, mixing them with alcohol isn’t a good idea either.
+This is because it reduces the amount of oxygen getting to your vital organs.
+Which, not to state the obvious, could cause long term and potentially lethal consequences.

 How can I reduce the risks if I take poppers?

 • Whatever you do, DON’T SWALLOW THEM.
-You will die
+You’ll die.
+Plain and simple.

 • Don’t take poppers if you have anaemia, glaucoma, or heart or breathing problems.
 It messes with your blood pressure and can be fatal